JSudron/Nordic-Discovery-Project/README.md

 ## Features/Functionality

-### Exisiting Features

-#### Elements present on each page
+### Elements present on each page

+#### Navigation Bar

-- Navigation Bar - The Navbar-brand is used as a way to access the pop-up overlay menu which slides in from the left.
+- The Navbar-brand is used as a way to access the pop-up overlay menu which slides in from the left.
 - Due to the size of the pages the navbar is not fixed.
+Allows for easy navigation of the site.

+#### Footer

-- Footer - Fixed to the bottom of the page this gives a brief description on how to use the site & links to the relevant social media sites.
+- Fixed to the bottom of the page this gives a brief description on how to use the site.
+- Provides links to the relevant social media sites.
 - For now generic social media sites are used.

+#### Background Image

+- A background image is used as the background on each page.
+- The navbar & footer given transparent properties to allow for a fullscreen image.

-#### Other elements
+### Other elements

+#### Contact Form

+- A modal contact form is used on the contacts page.
+- Utilises [E-mail JS](https://www.emailjs.com/) javascript to allow e-mailintegration to the desired e-mail address.
+- Allows users to easily get in touch with the travel company.

+#### Testimonials Section

+- Has images of three users who've given glowing reviews.
+- The images can be clicked to reveal the testimonial.

 ### Features left to implement

+#### Country Search Filters

+- Dependent on user feedback a search filter for each country can be added to the search filter.

+#### FAQ Section

+- Will replace the about element shown in the footer.
+- Give further instructions into how to use site & other information users may need.

+#### Flight Search

+- Allow users to search for flights to the selected destination.
+- Will then link to the chosen flight provider.

+#### Featured Accomodation/Attraction

+- Showcase a different venue each week/month.
+- Provide detailed information on the venue along with user testimonials.

+#### Further Languages

+- Add a language choice option to cater to users from various countries.

 ## Technologies used